jlaustill/jlaustill.github.io/_posts/2017-06-05-json-update-support-in-postgresql-vs-mongodb.md

 { "_id" : ObjectId("59321e4fbd7153e9ec51795f"), "name" : "Jane Dane", "phones" : [ { "type" : "mobile", "number" : "555-555-0030", "needsUpdated" : true }, { "type" : "home", "number" : "555-555-0020" }, { "type" : "work", "number" : "555-555-0010" } ] }
 >
 ```
-It let's us insert even though the database and collection weren't defined.
+It lets us insert even though the database and collection weren't defined.
 This is half of the essense of being schemaless, but as we'll see in a moment, it's not the most exciting part.
 The first part of updating our document is to find it, we do that by giving the find command a key:value pair for name John Doe.
 ```javascript
 > db.people.find({"name":"John Doe"}).pretty();
 {